 Now that you’ve successfully located the issue, it’s time to find a way to fix it.
 Here are some ways to eliminate that squeak once and for all:

 Although a squeaky noise means it’s time for a mattress change, simply flipping it over can buy you some more time.
-Getting a mattress that has handles will make it a lot easier for rotating.
+Getting a mattress that has handles will make it a lot easier to rotate.
 Rotate your mattress every three months, whether it squeaks or not.

 If you’re still hearing a noise after flipping the mattress, putting a piece of plywood underneath is an excellent squeaky bed fix.
 It is helpful if you have a box spring, as it will make the base firmer and reduce the squeaking for a short period.